 Timetabling is encountered in a number of different domains.
 Every educational institution, airport, public transport system, etc requires some form of timetabling.
-The difference between a good and a bad timetable can be significant, but constructing timetables by hand can be time consuming, very difficult, error prone and in some cases impossible.
+The difference between a good and a bad timetable can be significant, but constructing timetables by hand can be time consuming, very difficult, error prone, and in some cases impossible.
 Therefore, developing high quality algorithms which would automatically do so is of great importance.
-Note that there are many different timetabling problems and as such algorithms for one type of problem (e.g. HSTT) might not directly be suitable for another problem (e.g. University Timetabling), because of their different requirements.
 In this work, we focus on HSTT.
-Respecting constraints is very important, as timetables directly contribute to the quality of the educational system, satisfaction of students and staff and other matters.
+Respecting constraints is very important, as timetables directly contribute to the quality of the educational system, satisfaction of students and staff, and other matters.
 Every timetabling decision affects hundreds of students and teachers for prolonged amounts of time, since each timetable is usually used for at least a semester.

-Unfortunately, High School Timetabling is hard to solve and just finding a feasible solution of simple variants of High School Timetabling has been proven to be NP-complete [6].
+Unfortunately, High School Timetabling is hard to solve and just finding a feasible solution of simple variants of High School Timetabling has been proven to be NP-complete [7].
 Apart from the fact that problems that need to be solved can be very large and have many different constraints, high school timetabling requirements vary from country to country and because of this many variations of the timetabling problem exist.
 Because of this, it was unclear what the state of the art was, as comparing algorithms was difficult.
-Recently researchers have proposed a general high school timetabling problem formulation [14] in an attempt to standardize the problem from different countries and school systems and this formulation has been endorsed by the Third Iternational Timetabling Competition 2011 (ITC 2011) [13] [14].
-This was a significant contribution, as now algorithms can be compared on standardized instances, that were proposed from different researchers [12].
+Recently researchers have proposed a general high school timetabling problem formulation [15] in an attempt to standardize the problem from different countries and school systems and this formulation has been endorsed by the Third Iternational Timetabling Competition 2011 (ITC 2011) [14] [15].
+This was a significant contribution, as now algorithms can be compared on standardized instances, that were proposed from different researchers [13].
 The winner of the competition was the group GOAL, followed by Lectio and HySST.
 All of the algorithms were based on heuristics.
-In GOAL, an initial solution is generated, which is further improved by using Simulated Annealing and Iterated Local Search, using seven different neighborhoods [7].
-Lectio uses an Adaptive Large Neighborhood Search [17], while HySST uses a Hyper-Heuristic Search [8].
-Recently, [18] used Integer Programming (IP) in a Large Neighborhood Search algorithm and [16] introduced a two phase IP algorithm for a different timetabling problem, but have managed to adjust the method for a number of HSTT instances.
-All the best algorithms on the competition were heuristic algorithms and this is why introducing a new exact method (our approach) is important.
+In GOAL, an initial solution is generated, which is further improved by using Simulated Annealing and Iterated Local Search, using seven different neighborhoods [8].
+Lectio uses an Adaptive Large Neighborhood Search [18], while HySST uses a Hyper-Heuristic Search [9].
+Recently, [19] used Integer Programming (IP) in a Large Neighborhood Search algorithm, and [17] introduced a two phase IP algorithm for a different timetabling problem, but have managed to adjust the method for a number of HSTT instances.
+All the best algorithms on the competition were heuristic algorithms and this is why introducing a new complete method (our approach) is important.
 Some advantages would include being able to provide proofs of optimality or infeasibility, calculate lower bounds as well as an opportunity to hybridize algorithms, as well as create valuable benchmarks for maxSAT solvers.
 Even though significant work has been put into HSTT, optimal solutions for most instances are still not known and this is still an active research area.